 Obj.
 3: Market new programs/activities such as summer camps to the larger community through increased distribution of program brochures/flyers and the use of social media and video.

-- Measurement: By 2016 the Department will create an on-line newsletter, a Facebook page and redesign and mail over 100 brochures regarding Harry Jersig Center services, and redesign multiple brochures which can be mailed to selected populations.
-Grow client services and referrals by 20% over three years.
+Measurement: By 2022 the School will create an online newsletter, manage existing Facebook page and redesign, mail over 100 brochures regarding Harry Jersig Center services, and redesign multiple brochures which can be mailed to selected populations.
+Client services and referrals will grow by 20% over three years.

-CDIS Program Goal 3: The CDIS Program will continue to enhance and promote academic and clinical excellence
+CSD Program Goal 3: Continue to enhance and promote academic and clinical excellence

 Obj.
 1: The Program will continue to meet current accreditation standards set by the CAA.

 Measurement: The annual accreditation report will be approved each year.